KatharinaBuelow/heat-exposure-africa/README.md

 ### Climate Index

 For the calculation of the number of extrem heat days (maximum temperature > 40°C) we use the [index_calculator](https://github.com/climate-service-center/index_calculator).
-This is using [xclim](https://github.com/Ouranosinc/xclim)
+This is using [xclim](https://github.com/Ouranosinc/xclim).
+In addition to the climate change signal, the [robustness](significance.md) is also indicated.

 ### Environment